-The balance sheet represents the financial structure of a company at an instant and it can be compared with a balance sheet from another instance in the past.
-To overcome the limitations of balance sheets, analysts often refer to cash flow statements and income statements.
+The balance sheet represents the financial structure of a company in an instant and it can be compared with a sheet from another instance in the past.
+To overcome the limitations of these sheets, analysts often refer to cash flow statements and income statements.

 How to Make a Balance Sheet

 Once you have developed a basic concept of what a Balance Sheet is and how it relates to other Financial Statements, we can move on to the process of making a sheet, which includes five steps: